North Shore title run ends with loss to Westlake, 35-10

 NS BIG GAMBLE FAILED

 “That one TD early in the third quarter was huge because it goes from an 11-point game to an 18-point game like that,” said Salazar, snapping his finger.
 “Obviously, a big play from our defense, but it was capitalized on by our offense.
 That’s what we talk about — backing each other up.
 Great offense, great defense, great special teams, and we did that more times than them.
-We just worked and worked and I think you saw our offense had a heck of a game plan tonight,” Salazar continued.
+We just worked and worked, and I think you saw our offense had a heck of a game plan tonight.”

 Gaston took the blame for the loss.

-Last season Gaston said after losing the state championship game he had to both coach and call offense plays, unlike former Coach Kay he said who only had to coach while Kay had him call the offense plays.
+Last season, Gaston said after losing the state championship game that he had to both coach and call offense plays, unlike former Coach Kay, he said, who only had to coach, while Kay had him (Gaston) call the offense plays.

 Linda Jamail, statistician/photographer